 - Be passionate.
-When you approach a potential sponsor, it is important to be excited about your future study abroad program!
-Sponsors want to support students that are eager and outgoing, and articulating your genuine interest in a Study Abroad program is critical to gaining support. - Make it meaningful to you and your future.
+When you approach a potential sponsor, it is important to be excited about your future global education program!
+Sponsors want to support students that are eager and outgoing, and articulating your genuine interest in a global education program is critical to gaining support. - Make it meaningful to you and your future.
 Why are you studying abroad?
 Why is the program you have chosen significant?
 What are the reasons for going?
-Make the answers to these questions clear, and connect to potential sponsors on a personal level. - Describe the program.
-Explaining program details such as activities and coursework is another great way to elaborate upon why this particular program is so meaningful to you.
+Make the answers to these questions clear and connect to potential sponsors on a personal level. - Describe the program.
+Explaining program details such as activities and coursework is another great way to elaborate upon why this program is meaningful to you.
 Any detail that you can discuss that illustrates your desire to learn and explore another part of the world can help you find sponsors. - Be clear about your needs.
-Be up front and forward about your situation.
+Be upfront and forward about your situation.
 There is a reason you are asking for support, so make it clear without begging.
-Explain your situation and why community support is so critical to your study abroad experience.
-Again, it's all about communicating the details.
+Explain your situation and why community support is so critical to your global education experience.
+It's all about communicating the details.

-With these hints in mind, you're now ready to get started on your community-based funding odyssey.
+With these hints in mind, you are now ready to start on your community-based funding odyssey.
 In the following pages, you will discover information on the increasingly popular method of crowd-source funding, ideas for creative funding, funding ideas that have worked well for other students, and finally steps on preparing a meaningful, well-written letter to garner support from your community.
-To help you understand the best way to structure your letter, we will take a look at a real example from a student who attended the ASU: Politics, Culture and Society in Ghana program in the summer of 2011.
-Her letter afforded her great financial support from multiple donors, and ultimately she was able to make the most of her time abroad.
+To help you understand the best way to structure your letter, we have provided an example from a student who attended the ASU: Politics, Culture and Society in Ghana program in the summer of 2011.
+Her letter afforded her great financial support from multiple donors and she was able to make the most of her time abroad.